sparcityeu/SparseBase/docs/pages/tutorials/001_reordering.md

 1. Read a graph from an unordered edge list file.
 2. Reorder the vertices of the graph according to their degree.
-3. Restructure the graph according to the generated ordering .
+3. Restructure the graph according to the generated ordering.

 ## Preliminaries
 Start by navigating to the directory `tutorials/001_reordering/start_here/`.
 Open the file `tutorial_001.cc` using a code editor and follow along with the tutorial.
 The file contains some boilerplate code that includes the appropriate headers, creates some type definitions, and uses the `sparsebase` namespace.